tobimori/paywallr/README.md

 The FAZ has a social media section [here](https://www.faz.net/social-media/instagram/), which is linked in their Instagram biography and shall be used to find articles they post about.
 Articles in this category can be unlocked by adding a ```?premium``` at the end.

-This unlock mechanism is currently disabled.
+This unlock mechanism is currently disabled, but still works fine.

 ### Saarbrücker Zeitung